top of page

 Grossman committed one other major ideological sin with his magnum opus: He focused on the Holocaust, a taboo subject in the Soviet Union after the war.
 His mother's death in the Berdichev massacre forced Grossman to reckon with his Jewish identity for the first time.
 But there was enormous resistance to discussing the Holocaust after the war, especially in Stalin's later years when anti-semitism returned in force.
 The official Soviet narrative was that everyone had suffered equally during the war and that highlighting one group's suffering diminished everyone else's.

 Grossman hoped to use fiction to tell some uncomfortable truths.
 When he wrote Life and Fate, he wrote it knowing that it would have to pass muster with the censors.
-A noticeable narrative device used by him was to use minor, socially marginal characters to express the harshest critiques.
-This allowed him to distance himself from those views, at least a little.
-The novel’s main characters are then exposed to and influenced by what these marginal truth-tellers characters say.
+A noticeable narrative device he employed was using minor, socially marginal characters to express the harshest critiques.
+This allowed him to distance himself from those views.
+The novel's main characters are then exposed to and influenced by what these marginal truth-teller characters say.

 Thus, we get the historian Madyarov's seditious rant about the lack of freedom and the government's colossal mistakes that had brought it to the brink of defeat.
 We get to read the final letter of Anna Shtrum smuggled out to her son, Victor, before she's marched out of town and murdered by Nazi death squads for nothing more than being a Jew.
 Finally, we get Grossman's philosophy of kindness as told by the "holy fool" Ikonnikov.